 In Chinese Medicine, whooping cough is called “bai ri ke” – literally, the “100 day cough.”
 Practitioners recognize the three stages of whooping cough for treatment purposes.

-- Nutritional Supplements: Vitamin C in a high oral dose, therapeutic doses of vitamin D, unprocessed cod liver oil and probiotics can help strengthen the immune system.
-Children should drink plenty of fluids to prevent dehydration, and avoid dairy products which can exacerbate symptoms.
+Children should drink plenty of fluids to prevent dehydration and avoid dairy products which can exacerbate symptoms.